Last Updated on 05/02/21 by quiltripping

-My daughter-in-law is a nurse at a large city hospital, and she asked me to make her a few scrub hats for work.
-I tried the patterns I found on-line and eventually combined elements till I came up with a design that she liked and fitted her long hair well.
+My daughter-in-law is a nurse at a large city hospital, and she asked me to make her a few scrub caps for work.
+I tried the patterns I found on-line and eventually combined elements till I came up with a scrub cap pattern design that she liked and fitted her long hair well.
 I am sharing this free, printable scrub cap pattern with detailed instructions for making a reversible scrub hat or scrub cap.

 My sewing these days consists of quilting, which is a totally different skill set when compared to sewing clothing.
 My last foray into following any kind of tailored pattern was making Halloween costumes for my kids many years ago.

-Still, the scrub hat patterns that I came across on the web seemed pretty straight forward, so I gave them a try.
+Still, the scrub cap patterns that I came across on the web seemed pretty straight forward, so I gave them a try.
 Indeed, they turned out to be quite easy, and combining and modifying elements till I came up with a pleasing style that was both functional and pretty was not hard.

-Here are the step-by-step instructions for the design I developed, including photos, for making a versatile and reversible scrub cap that works for most hair lengths.
+Here are the step-by-step instructions for the easy scrub cap pattern design that I developed, including photos, for making a versatile and reversible scrub cap that works for most hair lengths.

 Materials for a Reversible Scrub Cap